dalibo/pandocker/tests/input/include.md

 # Test include filter

-this is an include block :
+this is an include statement :

 !include tests/input/markdown_de.md